Fill your College Details

 Working of Round Robin Scheduling with Sequential Arrival Time

-Round Robin CPU Scheduling algorithm allocates a fixed amount of processing time to a job before it is forced to wait its turn again.
-Each process gets a chance to execute for one time unit (as defined here), depending on the time section al-zampa, and upon the expiration of its time quantum, is sent back to the end of the queue.
+The Round Robin CPU Scheduling algorithm allocates a fixed amount of processing time to a job before it is forced to wait its turn again.
+Each process gets a chance to execute for one time unit (as defined here), depending on the time section al-zampa, and upon the expiration of its time quantum, it is sent back to the end of the queue.
 This is repeated until all processes finish executing.

 Let’s assume: